How to Foam Roll Forearms for Carpal Tunnel | 321 STRONG Answers

 ## Which Tool Works Best for Forearms

 Standard floor rollers are awkward for forearm work because they are too wide and require you to kneel.
 The spikey massage ball from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) lets you pin down precise trigger points in the wrist flexors against a wall or table.
 For longer strokes along the extensors, the muscle roller stick from the same set gives you controlled pressure without fighting a bulky cylinder.
-I have found the spikey ball is the easiest tool to keep at a desk and actually use every day.
+I've found the spikey ball is the easiest tool to keep at a desk and actually use every day.
 If you want one dedicated tool for desk use, [The Original Body Roller](/products/original-body-roller) at 13 inches fits on a tabletop and delivers firm, consistent pressure from its high-density EPP core.
 If you are unsure whether rolling is appropriate for your symptoms, read [Can You Foam Roll Carpal Tunnel?](/blog/can-you-foam-roll-carpal-tunnel) first.

 ## How Often and When to Roll